butterfly3278/data-science-projects/README.md

 ## 👋 About Me

 I'm a data science enthusiast passionate about solving business problems with data.
-This portfolio showcases my ability to work across domains and apply machine learning to real-world datasets.
+This portfolio showcases my ability to work across domains and apply data science and BI tools to real-world datasets.

 ---